 - Due to their isolated habitat, they are not even threatened by hunting or habitat loss.

 - Climate change is the greatest threat to their survival.
-Extreme variations in the weather causes food scarcity for muskoxen and Arctic hares.
-It causes decline in the populations of these species and so in turn leads to the reduction of the traditional food supply of the Arctic wolves.
+Extreme variations in the weather cause food scarcity for muskoxen and Arctic hares.
+It causes a decline in the populations of these species and so, in turn, leads to the reduction of the traditional food supply of the Arctic wolves.

 Arctic Wolf Conservation Status

-- The conservation status of the Arctic wolf on the IUCN Red List is Least Concern.
+- The conservation status of the Arctic wolf on the IUCN Red List as Least Concern.

 Arctic Wolf Population

-- According to the Cool Antarctica Resources, the total population of the Arctic wolves is estimated as about 200,000 individuals.
+- According to the Cool Antarctica Resources, the total population of Arctic wolves is estimated at 200,000 individuals.